Fall Brown & Grizzly Bear Hunts with

 Prices and Specifics

-We conduct most of our single specie fall bear hunts after Sept.
-15th and into early October, but with no closed season in most of my concession, we can usually provide flexibility to clients who can’t come during regular seasons.
+We conduct most of our single specie fall bear hunts during the month of September, but with no closed season in most of my concession, we can usually provide flexibility to clients who can’t come during regular seasons.
 Contact us if regular seasons don’t work for you.

 price includes air charter fees between Anchorage and base camp that usually cost $1000.00 or more with most other outfitters!
 It also includes most of your basic expenses between Anchorage and the field, to include: necessary ground transportation to pick up and return you to Anchorage, food, lodging, and trophy care in the field.
 Trip length includes in and out days.
 Clients should try to arrive a day or two early and leave a day or two later than actual trip dates.
 When possible, we try to get clients that achieve early success, out early if they wish.